 mAPs collection, 10 am & 4 pm + Searching For Phoenix by Marc Wagenbach / TANZRAUSCHEN, 2.30 pm

-POWER! – THE mAPs COLLECTION, whose German contribution is the TANZRAUSCHEN production SEARCHING FOR PHOENIX, will be presented at the IMZ Music + Media Center’s Avant Premiere and at the EFM European Film Market screened as part of the Berlinale.
+POWER – THE mAPs COLLECTION and its German contribution TANZRAUSCHEN production SEARCHING FOR PHOENIX, has been presented at the IMZ Music + Media Center’s Avant Premiere and at the EFM European Film Market screened as part of the Berlinale.

-Both platforms – the Avant Premiere (February 14-17) and the EFM Film Market (February 10-17) – offer filmmakers the opportunity to announce their latest productions and present them to the international festival and media distribution industry.
-This year, both markets will be purely digital.
+Both platforms – the Avant Premiere (February 14-17) and the EFM Film Market (February 10-17) – offered once more filmmakers the opportunity to present their latest productions to the international festivals and media distribution industry.
+This year, both markets were purely digital.